 BUSINESS AWARD (Presented by Sydney Gay and Lesbian Business Association)

-WINNERS: Nungala Creative
+RECIPIENT: Nungala Creative

 Established by Warumungu / Wombaya woman Jessica Johnson, Nungala Creative produces innovative content across various platforms and mediums with a distinct Aboriginal voice.
 Nungala Creative has been nominated for their work in designing the bold and stunning visual identity for the Sydney WorldPride festival.